• Duration18 Days

 You can get both of these permits from the Nepal Tourism Board office in Kathmandu or Monjo.

-Best time to go on Everest Circuit Trek
+Best time to go on the Everest Circuit Trek

 To enjoy the trek to its fullest, you have to trek in spring and autumn.
-Spring (March to April) and autumn (October to November) is the best time of the year to go on Everest Circuit Trekking.
+Spring (March to April) and autumn (October to November) are the best times of the year to go on Everest Circuit Trekking.
 These seasons have moderate climates and stable weather.

 The trail sees hundreds of flowers bloom in the spring.
-And autumn adds the warmth of festivity to the environment as the Nepalese celebrate their biggest festivals in this season.
+Autumn adds the warmth of festivity to the environment as the Nepalese celebrate their biggest festivals in this season.

 Everest Circuit Trekking route is one of the developed trekking routes in the Himalayas, therefore you will get both luxury and budget-friendly accommodations.
 Our Everest Base Camp Trek package includes a lodge stay.
 The rooms will be small with limited furniture and a double bed.
 Likewise, the washroom will be shared/private depending upon the lodge.

 Breakfast, lunch, and dinner will be given during the trek.
 The food will be served as per the menu of the lodge.
-You can get dishes like rice, curries, momo, noodles, pasta, pizza, sandwich, soup, toast, eggs, meat, veggies, porridge, bakery items, tea, coffee, thukpa, etc.
+You can get dishes like rice, curries, momo, noodles, pasta, pizza, sandwiches, soup, toast, eggs, meat, veggies, porridge, bakery items, tea, coffee, Thukpa, etc.

 Tips to make the journey smooth

-• Doble checks all the gears and clothing before embarking on the trek.
+• Doble checks all the gear and clothing before embarking on the trek.

 • Carry a reusable water bottle and fill it in the lodge/tea shops along the route.
 It will save you a lot of money and also keep the environment clean.